SCODEMeetup/mofb-api/README.md

 1. Create the endpoint in router file
 2. Write test for endpoint
 3. If necessary, import the router file in server.js
-4. Create the swagger documentation (see swagger.yaml file)
+4. Create/update the swagger documentation (see swagger.yaml file)

 ## Environment